edgarcnp/WhatToDo/README.md

-# RemindMe
+# WhatToDo
-Reminder App build using the Tauri Framework and SurrealDB
+To-Do App build using the Svelte Framework and Axum